-The Association of Japanese and Russian Universities is an organization comprised of Russian and Japanese universities who aim to promote inter-university exchanges and increase the number of participants of student exchanges.
+The Association of Institutions of Higher Education of the Russian Federation and Japan is an organization comprised of Russian and Japanese universities who aim to promote inter-university exchanges and increase the number of participants of student exchanges.

 When the Association was founded, 21 universities from each side, Russia and Japan (42 in total), were involved.
 By September 2020, the number had risen to 27 universities from each country (54 in total).